 Here is the email we just received from one, calling himself Charles Koch:

-It gives me great joy for being able to make this donation to you, let’s make the world a better place by giving and solving each others problem, all people have the right to opportunity, equity and dignity.
+It gives me great joy for being able to make this donation to you, let’s make the world a better place by giving and solving each other’s problems, all people have the right to opportunity, equity, and dignity.

 To facilitate the disbursement process of the funds valued at One Million Five Hundred United States Dollars[$1,500,000 USD] which have been donated solely to you, please send me the below information before proceeding with remitting the sum of One Million Five Hundred Thousand United States Dollars [$1,500,000 USD] to you.